phmullins/knowledge/about/about-composing.md

 ## Wish List

 One can never have too many headphones or instruments.
 Sure, being restricted to a few items forces you to get creative.
 Still, there are times when you just want to sit down and bang out something epic using as many devices as you can.
 Plus, upgrading to better equipment is always nice.
-To that end, here is my top ten most wanted instruments.
+To that end, here is my top ten (or more) most wanted instruments.

 1. [Arturia MatrixBrute](https://amzn.to/2Qhmi3v)
 2. [Moog Subsequent 37](https://amzn.to/2QbMht5)